PraveenAllam93/DataScience-BusinessCaseStudies/RootCauseAnalysis/README.md

 * Creating an outline to the approach

 *Rule out*
+--
 * Ruling out the issues that seems that are out of scope
 * Exploring the possibilities and listing out some high level causes
 eg: internet breakage, negative campaign, server break down...

-**Internal Data**
+*Internal Data*
 --
    For Internal Data (Factors), we use another framework called
    1. TROPiCS (Time, Region, Other features, Platform, Cannabalisation, Segementation) and